cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 - `x/nft/custody`: custody of NFTs to support trading functionality
 - `x/nft/marketplace`: selling and buying NFTs using sdk.Coins

-Other networks in the Cosmos ecosystem could design and implement their own NFT modules for specific NFT applications and usecases.
+Other networks in the Cosmos ecosystem could design and implement their own NFT modules for specific NFT applications and use cases.

 ## References